srleecode/blog/ideals/I1 - synergy.md

   - synchronizing³ a meeting across time so that it is repeated every week at the same time and place.
   - Synchronizing⁴ groups or individuals so that they act in unison to achieve a single objective.
 - Complementarity⁵ or co-operating so as to harness complementary skills.
 This refers to situations where two things reciprocally complete or fulfill a lack in the other.
 A common example is the division of labor and specialization which lead to opportunities for complementarity and synergistic interactions through the simultaneous execution of tasks that then can be synchronized.
 - Solutions that solve a given problem and at the same time stimulate and contribute to the resolution of other problems⁶.
 For example, instead of doing a task for someone it might be wiser to supervise or teach them how to do the task themselves.
 This might be a bit slower, but it satisfies two goals at once: it gets the task done and it enables the person to be able to do it for themselves in the future.
-As the saying goes: give a man a fish and you feed him for a day; teach a man to fish and you feed him for a lifetime
-- Empowering⁷ people so that they can organically self-organise and form synergistic relationships.
+- self-organization - Empowering⁷ people so that they can organically self-organise and form synergistic relationships. of stigmergy, a mechanism for the coordination of actions via the trace they leave in a medium, can explain self-organizing activities in a broad range of domains, including social insects, collaborative websites, and human institutions.
 ---

 ¹